Interactive apps with Dash

 Publishing / hosting

-- run a Dash app on your research group’s existing web server on an unused port,
+- you can run a Dash app on your research group’s existing web server using an unused port,

 - use Plotly Cloud: its free tier allows one running app at a time, or

-- use Dash Enterprise paid options which is very expensive, so probably not a real option for us.
+- use Dash Enterprise paid options which are very expensive, so probably not a real option for us.

 I personally find it easiest to use their web UI and drag and drop my Dash *.py script files.
 Also note that – when publishing to Plotly Cloud – it appears it won’t run the community styling libraries: I tried Dash Bootstrap Components and saw no formatting.